 Disease Programmes Unit

-The Unit is divided into two sections:
+The Unit is divided into four sections:

 - Sexually Transmitted Infections, Blood-Borne Viruses and TB (SBT)